 I went into my kids’ bathroom the other day to clean their tub and I noticed their bath toys.
-(For a great tub and shower cleaner, check our my blog https://myreallifeathome.com/shower-cleaner-with-dawn-and-vinegar-easy-and-it-works) Yikes!
+(For a great tub and shower cleaner, check our my blog Shower Cleaner with Dawn and Vinegar – Easy and It Works! ) Yikes!
 The toys were covered in mildew or mold.
 Gross! (please don’t judge 🙂 ) I was going to throw them out but even though my kids are not babies anymore, they still wanted to keep them.
 Well, I didn’t want to spend money on new toys so I set out trying to figure out how to clean bath toys.

 After doing a little research, some from Fatherly.com, I realized I was able to easily clean them with some household products I already had at home.
 Also, I loved that I didn’t need to use bleach.